Telesphore-Uwabera/HD-Company/README.md

     └── fonts/
 ```

-## Setup Instructions
+### Setup Instructions

 To run this project locally:

-1. Clone this repository to your local machine:
+1. Clone the repository to your local machine:

    ```bash
    git clone https://github.com/Telesphore-Uwabera/HD-Company.git